3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

 </center>

-* **SaltStack** is Apache 2.0 licensed, written in Python configuration management and automation for managing and scaling server infrastructure.
+* **SaltStack** is Apache 2.0 licensed, written in Python configuration management and automation tool.
 * Utilizes a central management server (Salt Master) to communicate with and control target systems (Salt Minions), with an option for masterless operation.
+  - Masterless configurtion is used by Qubes OS
 * Employs a declarative language in YAML to define desired system configurations, ensuring consistency and compliance across the infrastructure.
 * **SaltStack** was aquired by VMware in 2020
-* SaltStack integration was introducted to Qubes R3.1 (Q1'2016)
+* **SaltStack** integration was introducted to Qubes R3.1 (Q1'2016)

 ---